krockdurr/CTX_CRS_Toolbox/README.md

-# CTX Polar CRS Toolbox
+# CTX Polar Toolbox

-**CTX Polar CRS Toolbox** is a QGIS plugin designed to automatically **correct a built-in incompatibility in the custom Polar CRS used for Mars Reconnaissance Orbiter (MRO) Context Camera (CTX) images**.
+**CTX Polar Toolbox** is a QGIS plugin designed to automatically **correct a built-in incompatibility in the custom Polar CRS used for Mars Reconnaissance Orbiter (MRO) Context Camera (CTX) images**.
 The plugin edits the *PolarStereographic mars* CRS of CTX raster layers on import or on demand, ensuring the proper scale factor is always set.

 ---

 ## Overview

-CTX Polar CRS Toolbox is a QGIS plugin designed for Mars researchers and GIS specialists working with data from the Mars Reconnaissance Orbiter (MRO) Context Camera (CTX).
+CTX Polar Toolbox is a QGIS plugin designed for GIS users working with data from the Mars Reconnaissance Orbiter (MRO) Context Camera (CTX).
 It provides automated correction of custom Polar Stereographic CRS (Coordinate Reference Systems) associated with CTX images, specifically addressing consistent incompatibilitys in the “scale factor at natural origin” parameter present in original datasets.

 The plugin’s primary goal is to automatically detect, correct, and manage custom Mars polar projections when CTX rasters are loaded into QGIS, ensuring spatial accuracy and streamlined Mars data processing.
 Mars CTX images often contain an incorrect CRS definition that results in an invalid or non-optimal scale factor parameter (`+k` or `+k_0`), impacting spatial accuracy.
 This plugin ensures that all rasters using the *PolarStereographic mars* CRS have their **scale factor set to 1.0**, as required.